three-kings-code/terraform-beginner-bootcamp-2023/README.md

 }
 ```

-We'll need to gererate AWS CLI credentials form the IAM User in order to use the AWS CLI.
+We'll need to generate AWS CLI credentials form the IAM User in order to use the AWS CLI.

 ### Steps to create AWS IAM Account with CLI access